 Did you know 67% of people fail to make eye contact in interviews, so even if you only make a steady gaze you WILL set you apart.

-Demonstrate You Are listening
+Demonstrate That You Are Listening

 Aside from keeping eye and face contact, 'nodding' your head while listening is an additional way to show attentiveness.
-You may even say, “yes” or another verbal cue occasionally that
+You may even say, “yes” or another verbal cue occasionally that lets the interviewer know you are enjoying and understanding the conversation.

-During the interview, it’s a good idea to ask questions when apprpriate to demonstrate you are listening and engaged in the discussion.
+During the interview, it’s a good idea to ask questions when appropriate to demonstrate you are listening and engaged in the discussion.
 For instance, if the hiring manager is talking about an award the organisation has won a question such as; “What do you think made the difference for you when the judges were comparing?”

 Ask for Feedback